storcke64/Storcke64Basic/README.md

 - The 'gb.form.htmlview' component embeds the 'litehtml' library from Yuri Kobets.
 See http://www.litehtml.com for more details.

+- The 'gb.hash' component embeds the code of the hashing routines of BusyBox made by Denys Vlasenko and Bernhard Reutner-Fischer.
+See https://www.busybox.net/ for more details.

 If I forget some borrowed code in the list above, just tell me.